evothings/phonegap-estimotebeacons/README.md

 The file [documentation.md](documentation.md) contains an overview of the plugin API.

-Documentation of all functions is available in the JavaScript API implementation file [EstimoteBeacons.js](plugin/src/js/EstimoteBeacons.js)
+Documentation of all functions is available in the JavaScript API implementation file [EstimoteBeacons.js](plugin/src/js/EstimoteBeacons.js).
+There is also [JSDoc generated documentation](http://evomedia.evothings.com/jsdoc/phonegap-estimotebeacons/) available.

 ## Develop beacon apps using live reload